NMSU-PEARL/RL-ISCAS-85-HT-Benchmark/README.md

 6- Each Verilog file has its own log file, and the format is log_verilog_XX_YY.txt.
 XX is the same as the Verilog HT name, and YY is the ICP (Input Coverage Percentage).
 It is 0<YY=<1.
 7- ICP states what percentage of the circuit total inputs were involved during the activation of that particular HT.
 This information can also be found inside each of the log files.
 8- The input combination to activate the particular is included in the log files for sanity check.
 It is called the input stack.

+The zip files are password-protected.
+To gain access, please email sarihi@nmsu.edu or amin.sarihi@gmail.com